 Each state has its own state bird.
 Find out what your state bird is and then let your child try to spot it. - Sensory play ideas

-- Use play-dough to make eggs
+- Use play-dough to make bird eggs

 - colorful feathers